salixzs/AspNetCore.Utilities/README.md

 ### Health check / test page

+**NOTE:** This functionality should be implemented *only* if you have at least one HelathCheck implemented.
-Looking at HealthCheck Json output can be problematic to grasp necessary information right away.
-Utilities can provide visual page for such overview, something like this:
+ASP.NET HealthCheck provides only JSON endpoint for health checking, but looking at HealthCheck Json output can be problematic for human eye to grasp necessary information right away.
+This page can provide visual colored cues for such overview, something like this:

 ![Health check and testing page](Documentation/health-check-page.JPG)